Haute Route – Verbier – Zermatt – Private Group

 Day 2 – Tuesday.
 Prafleuri hut – Dix hut

 From the Prafleuri hut, we reach the Dix hut after a long and, at times, technical traverse above the Dix lake.
 The hard work getting to the Dix hut is rewarded with one of the best terraces in the Alps, where a dish of local Rösti and a beer is in order.
-We often do an additional tour for the strongest team members up behind the hut to pass some time and do some turns.

 5-6h – 800▲